 Scenario 2 resolution

-Translating the values of a given variable into business friendly language could be done in a more simple approach then the 1st scenario.
+Translating the values of a given variable into business-friendly language could be done in a simpler approach then the 1st scenario.
 So long as the documentation provided a dictionary of values, it was possible to code a switch statement to return a detailed value that communicated more clearly with business users.
 Taking the “AccountStatus” variable as an example, I added this switch case into the code: